Frequently Asked Questions (FAQ)*

 What do I do about my kids?
 I have to work.

-The Order allows you to take steps necessary to take your children to authorized childcare.
-Otherwise, you should address childcare needs as you are able given the constraints of the situation.
+This order allows you to take steps necessary to take your children to authorized childcare.
+Otherwise, you should address childcare needs as you are able, given the constraints of the situation.

 Can I leave home to exercise?

 Yes.
 Gyms and similar facilities are permitted to open.
 Additionally outdoor recreation facilities can be open.
 It is urged that any outdoor activity or exercise be initiated from within 50 miles (measured in a straight line on a map) of one’s residence.
 When leaving your residence to exercise you should take steps to avoid close contact with other people and wear a facial covering when required.

 Are children (of any age) required to maintain social distance when recreating?

 Yes.
 Unless the children are recreating with members of their own household, living unit, or Stable Bubble which includes Household Support Unit, Childcare Unit, or Children’s Extracurricular Activity Unit, children must practice social distancing while recreating.